dragongling/CelesteExtractor/README.md

 Usage
 -----

 Just download the project and use `dotnet run` to run the code.
-This will automatically download dependencies from nuget.
+This will automatically download dependencies from NuGet.

-Pass in paths to Celeste .data files as arguments to `dotnet run` in order to convert them.
+You must pass in paths to Celeste .data files as arguments in order to convert them.
 For example, to convert all Celeste graphics assets (this will take a few minutes):

 ```
 cp -r ~/Library/Application\ Support/Steam/steamapps/common/Celeste/Content/Graphics/Atlases/ ~/Desktop